thenetcircle/dino/docs/md/api.md

 Global roles and roles for channels are returned in the `gn_login` event.

 Attachments for each room describes the ACLs for that room.

+The `objectType` for each room describes if the room is static or temporary.
+Static rooms are not removed automatically when empty, while temporary rooms are removed when the owner leaves (usually only for user created rooms).

 ## update_user_info